venie1/machine-learning-trading-strategies/README.md

 # Machine Learning for Trading Portfolio

 Welcome to my **Machine Learning for Trading** portfolio!
 This repository showcases a comprehensive collection of algorithmic trading projects and tools I developed as part of my coursework and personal exploration.
-It demonstrates my expertise in data science, machine learning, and quantitative finance—skills highly valuable for data-driven trading, quantitative research, and analytics roles.
+It demonstrates my expertise in data science, machine learning, and quantitative finance skills highly valuable for data-driven trading, quantitative research, and analytics roles.

 ---